 Among APC’s ‘graduates’ who feature prominently on the professional touring scene are Tiarnán Ó Duinnchinn, Brian Finnegan, Barry Kerr, Niall Murphy, Niall Hanna, Cillian, Caoimhín and Niall Vallely, Leo McCann, Jarlath and Alana Henderson, Ríoghnach Connolly, Emma Robinson, Emer and Conor Mallon, Eilís Lavelle, and Méabh and Tiarnán Smyth.
 Bands that have included APC musicians include Lúnasa, Flook, Buille, Dorsa, Ioscaid, Nomos, North Cregg, Malinky, Cara Dillon Band, Afro-Celt Sound System, Bow Brothers, Braking Trad, Cúig, Karan Casey Band, Síoda, Reel to Reel, The APC Big Band, Réalta, Macha, Niall Hanna Band and many more.

-Armagh Pipers Club and its founders Brian and Eithne Vallely have received numerous awards for their contribution to traditional music education since 1982.
+Armagh Pipers Club, and its founders Brian and Eithne Vallely, have received numerous awards for their contribution to traditional music education.
 These include the Seán Ó Boyle Award, Bass Charrington Award, Irish Music Magazine Best Festival Award, Celtic Fusion Award (Castlewellan), Fiddlers’ Green Award (Rostrevor), Gradam Ceoil TG4 Gradam Aitheantais, and in 2018, the BBC Folk Awards Good Tradition Award.
+So many APC students have gone on to win national awards and accolades that we daren’t mention them here for fear of forgetting some!

 The Club provides classes for adults and children at a variety of levels in a wide range of traditional instruments – currently tin whistle, flute, fiddle, banjo, accordion, concertina, harp, uilleann pipes – and in singing.
 In normal times these are held on Monday nights in a school in Armagh, with upwards of 30 separate classes every week.
 During the lockdown, we had to move all our classes online, and we have delivered hundreds of lessons in this new way; at present most classes are recorded with about one in three as a live Zoom class.

 In normal times the Club’s students and their families come together once a month for a session in the Áras.
-We hope to resume this in the coming year, though numbers may have to be restricted at first.
+We hope to resume this in 2021, though numbers may have to be restricted until vaccination is wiodely taken up.

-Every November from 1994 to 2019, the Club has promoted the William Kennedy Piping Festival, which had to take a break this year but will return in 2021.
-This is one of the most prestigious piping festivals in the world, with musicians and supporters travelling to Armagh from every continent.
-Other performance opportunities for our musicians, not all of which we may be able to run in 2020-21, are a Carols Concert in December, Burns Night in January, National Uilleann Piping Day in November, National Harp Day in October and the Mark Donnelly Piping Academy in the springtime.
+Every November from 1994 to 2019, the Club promoted the William Kennedy Piping Festival, which had to take a break this year but will return, we hope, in 2021.
+This is one of the most prestigious festivals of pipe-based music in the world, with musicians and supporters travelling to Armagh from every continent.
+Other performance opportunities for our musicians are International Uilleann Piping Day in November, and National Harp Day in October.
+We also offer the (wholly-online for 2020) Carols Concert in December, Burns Night in January, and the Mark Donnelly Piping Academy in the springtime.

 STRUCTURE AND GOVERNANCE